Antony Gough: Biography

 Gough was born in Christchurch on 8 April 1949.
 He was educated at Christ's College from 1962 to 1966.
 He graduated from the University of Canterbury with a Bachelor of Science in 1970 with honours in nuclear science, and was awarded an honorary doctorate in commerce in April 2014 from the same institution.

-Gough, his brothers Tracy Gough and Harcourt Gough, and his twin sister Avenal McKinnon are part-owners of Gough Holdings Ltd, previously known as Gough, Gough and Hamer.
-The company supplies heavy equipment for the mining, forestry, transport and power industries in Australasia and employs 950 staff.
+Gough, his brothers Tracy Gough and Harcourt Gough, and his twin sister Avenal McKinnon were part-owners of Gough Holdings Ltd, previously known as Gough, Gough and Hamer.
+The company supplied heavy equipment for the mining, forestry, transport and power industries in Australasia and employed 950 staff.

 In 2013, an attempt of the B T Gough Trust to obtain a controlling stake of Gough Holdings Ltd through gaining shareholding of the O T Gough Trust went to the High Court.
 The National Business Review estimates the value of the Gough family at NZ$300m.

 The Gough family owned Shand's Emporium in Hereford Street, the oldest commercial building in the Christchurch Central City, from circa 1940.
 Gough sold the Category I heritage building for $1 as it was in the way of The Terrace development, and it was transported to a new site in Manchester Street.